nurpax/zigrograd/README.md

 ## How to run it

-1. Initial setup: `python download_mnist.py` to get training data
+1. Initial setup: `python download_mnist.py` to download the MNIST dataset
 2. Start training: `zig build run -Doptimize=ReleaseFast`

 Most of the time you want to be running in ReleaseFast mode, as the default debug build is a lot slower.